 When traveling with your pearls, store them alone in a soft jewelry pouch .

-Pearls are adversely affected by perspiration, consequently it is best not to wear your natural pearls during exercise and definitely save your very best pearls for the very special occasion.
+If you are wearing your pearls often, as you should, know that they are adversely affected by perspiration, consequently it is best not to wear your natural pearls during exercise and definitely save your very best pearls for the very special occasion.

 If your pearls must be cleaned because they are exceptionally dirty (it is usually the string that is dirty), have them professionally cleaned.
 And never, whether they are real, cultured or faux, soak your pearls.
 The objective is to avoid getting the string wet.
 That means wearing your pearls to the pool or the beach is unwise because you run the risk of the string getting wet.
 If they should happen to get wet take them off immediately.
 Never wear your pearls wet or hang them to dry.
 Letting them hang will stretch the string and loosen the strands.